raspberrypilearning/tree-life-simulator/en/step_4.md

 --- /task ---

-We can now count our new trees however not all those trees will survive.
-The survival rate for new trees is estimated to be 80% meaning that 2 trees out of every 10 planted will die of natural causes before they are fully-grown.
-We aren't going to reflect this in our simulation but its important to know that not all new trees survive naturally.
+Now you can count your new trees, however not all those trees will survive.
+The survival rate for new trees is estimated to be 80 percent, which means that 2 trees out of every 10 planted will die of natural causes before they are fully grown.
+You aren't going to reflect this in your simulation, but it's important to know that not all new trees survive naturally.

 Mature trees can also be chopped down through human deforestation.
-Show this by reducing the count of mature trees if a tree has been touched by the **Tree feller** sprite.
+To show this, reduce the count of mature trees if a tree has been touched by the **Tree Feller** sprite.

 --- task ---

-Add a `wait until`{:class="block3control"} block to the end of your code and inside this block a `touching Tree Feller`{:class="block3sensing"} block.
+Add a `wait until`{:class="block3control"} block to the end of your code, and inside this block a `touching Tree Feller`{:class="block3sensing"} block.
 Add a `change mature trees by 1`{:class="block3variables"} block and change the value to `-1`.
 Add a `delete this clone`{:class="block3control"} block to remove the tree:

 ![image of the Tree sprite](images/tree-sprite.png)